BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 break
 endif

-To extend what these commands are capable of, combine it with MPAT, such as:
+To extend what these commands are capable of, combine them with MPAT, such as:

 MPAT $r MPECHO The wind rustles the leaves at your feet.